scrawfo6/qm_manual/docs/simulationcell.rst

 In the Ewald summation, the energy is broken into short- and long-ranged terms.
-The short-ranged term is computed directly in real space, while the long-ranged term is computed in reciprocal space. controls where the short-ranged term ends and the long-ranged term begins.
-The real-space cutoff, reciprocal-space cutoff, and are related via:
+The short-ranged term is computed directly in real space, while the long-ranged term is computed in reciprocal space. :code:`LR_dim_cutoff` controls where the short-ranged term ends and the long-ranged term begins.
+The real-space cutoff, reciprocal-space cutoff, and :code:`LR_dim_cutoff` are related via:

 .. math:: \mathrm{LR\_dim\_cutoff} = r_{c} \times k_{c}

 where :math:`r_{c}` is the Wigner-Seitz radius, and :math:`k_{c}` is the length of the maximum :math:`k`-vector used in the long-ranged term.
-Larger values of increase the accuracy of the evaluation.
+Larger values of :code:`LR_dim_cutoff` increase the accuracy of the evaluation.
 A value of 15 tends to be conservative.

 ..
 STC: Added biblio below.